 Sound at max volume gets reasonably loud--enough to fill a mid-sized room, without any noticeable distortion.
 But because the speakers fire directly up, the mids and low-end lose some of their punchiness if your head isn’t directly over the keyboard.
 And unless you’re the type of gamer who sits hunched over, with your face inches in front of the screen, that’s probably not where you’ll naturally be placing your cranium when gaming, working or surfing the web.

-While I’m not exactly thrilled with the single 512GB SSD capacity offered on the Blade Pro, you can at least add a second M.2 drive of your own fairly easily.
+While I’m not exactly thrilled with the 512GB SSD capacity offered on all but the top-end version of the Blade Pro, you can at least add a second M.2 drive of your own fairly easily.
 The back of the laptop pops off after removing 12 screws, and an empty M.2 storage slot lives below the fan on the left side of the laptop.
 Drives up to 2TB are supported.

 Likewise, if you aren’t happy with 16GB of RAM (which is fine for gaming and most mainstream productivity tasks for now), the memory can be replaced with up to a pair of 32GB sticks (Razer says 64GB is the max supported memory).
 And XMP support means you can drop in compatible RAM designed to run at up to 3,200MHz, although the pre-installed memory is clocked at a more pedestrian 2,667MHz.